-The Council's Unallocated General Fund balance, established for minimum level of designated funds to ensure stable service delivery, meet future needs and protect against financial instability, has been retained at 2% of the Council's net expenditure.
-This equates to £6.522m and is line with the Reserves Strategy.
+The Council's Unallocated General Fund balance, established for minimum level of designated funds to ensure stable service delivery, meet future needs and protect against financial instability, has been retained at 2% of the Council's net expenditure which equates to £6.522m of actual resources and is in line with the target level set in the Reserves Strategy.
 The Council's Treasury Management Reserve has been retained at £3.289m in 2022/23 which allows for re-profiling of revenue costs and providing long-term resilience in future years.

 Earmarked reserves are used for intended purposes and are reported as such.
-The Councils ear-marked reserves for 2022/23 are £33.996m, an increase £15.494m however of this £23.206m is for the Council's budget gap underwritten by service concession monies, £8.932m for Corporate Cost of Change and Recovery and £1.858m for service commitments to ongoing projects.
+The Councils ear-marked reserves for 2022/23 are £36.928m, an increase of £18.426m however of this £24.688m is for the Council's budget gap, mainly underwritten by service concession monies, £8.932m for Corporate Cost of Change and Recovery and £3.308m for service commitments to ongoing projects.
 This is shown as an infographic below.